-The proposal complies with LDP Policy Env 6.
+The proposal is acceptable with regard to LDP Policy Env 6.

 World Heritage Site

 The applicant has stated that there will be no external alterations to the building.
 The proposed change of use as short stay let does not affect the reasons for the inscription of the World Heritage Site, nor its sense of place and community.